Teller County Juvenile Crime Lawyers

 Defense for Your Child

-Juveniles who commit criminal offenses can face a gamut of unfortunate consequences, ranging from time in jail to juvenile detention to expulsion from school.
+Juveniles who commit criminal offenses can face a gamut of unfortunate consequences, ranging from time in jail to juvenile detention.
 If you are a teenager who has recently been arrested for a crime like drug possession or theft; or if you are the parent or caregiver of a juvenile who is in trouble, you likely seek reliable, honest advice about how to battle back against misdemeanor or felony charges in Colorado and cope with the fallout of the arrest.

 Common Types of Juvenile Offenses

 - Driving under the influence of alcohol

 - Assault and battery

 - Cyber crimes (e.g. internet blackmail, "sexting" etc.)